adamsilver/adamsilver.io-jekyll/_drafts/2014-11-01-reintroduction-to-cross-browser-scripting.md

 Now there are browsers on watches, car radios, games consoles, mobile phones, tablets, fridges, glasses, tvs and more.
 It appears to be quite a challenge, scrap that nigh on impossible to build a website that can be reliably consumed on all of the above - or *is* it?

-## HTML and CSS naturally degrade gracefully
+## JS doesn't naturally degrade gracefully like HTML/CSS

 When a browser doesn't recognise an HTML element the worst thing that happens is the piece of content isn't shown, as would be the case with the *video* element.
 Even in this case, alternative content can be displayed such as text/images.

-If a browser doesn't support a particular CSS ruleset the element may end up without those styles but can still be consumed pretty comfortably.
+When a browser doesn't support a particular CSS ruleset, the element may end up without those styles but can still be consumed pretty comfortably.

-## But what's different about script?

-HTML and CSS naturally degrade.
-If an HTML element is not understood the page won't fundamentally break and most often the content within the tag is still displayed for consumption.
-If CSS is not understood then the element loses that style - none of this is a deal breaker!

-Script on the other hand can leave a page broken.
-Imagine enhancing a form with script that prevents the default action and continues to execute script that the browser can't handle.
+JS on the other hand can leave a page broken.
+Imagine enhancing a form with script that prevents the default action and continues to execute script that the browser doesn't support.
 The user is left with an inability to submit the form.
 This *is* a deal breaker!

-So what do we do instead?
+## So what do we do instead?

 Take the previous example and imagine if we could ask the browser a few questions before trying to execute our script, such as *Will you let me retrieve the form element?
 Will you let me react to the submit event?
 Will you let me prevent the default action?
 Will you let me check if the form field is valid?
 If it is valid can I submit the form?*